Qabel/qabel.github.io/_docs/Qabel-Protocol-ProofOfWork.md

 1. The server verifies
     1. that the proof of work hash begins with `X` zeros
     1. that `(time, IVserver, IVclient)` is unique and thus not stored yet
-    1. that requested time does not differ more than a *time period* from current time
+    1. that requested time does not differ more than a *time period* from current time and `IVserver` matches the *time period*
     1. proof of work hash
     1. message hash
 1. On successful verification server accepts the message and stores `(time, IVclient)` for a *time period*, else server rejects the message